Betty Wormald Rhododendron

 An elegant variety with fragrant frilly pink blooms with a lighter pink center and a red blotch near the center; eye catching as a garden accent; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Betty Wormald Rhododendron is covered in stunning clusters of lightly-scented pink trumpet-shaped flowers with shell pink overtones and a red blotch at the ends of the branches in mid spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Betty Wormald Rhododendron is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.